The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

 monomials

 and a variation of them obtained by multiplication with radial functions such as the squared exponential:

 where $\eta$ is called kernel width.
-Combinations of these $\phi_k$ can approximate arbitrarily well any continuous function on any compact.
+A common feature of these $\phi_k$ is that they are universal, i.e., they are able to approximate arbitrarily well any continuous function on any compact set.
 However, it is not possible to learn a very large/infinite number of coefficients from the finite number of data contained in $\mathcal{D}$.
-But the prior \eqref{Priorth} on the coefficients can address ill-posedness just introducing some high-level information about the system.
-In particular, kernel-based (Gaussian) regression is obtained by specifying how fast the variances $\lambda_k$ decay to zero so that \begin{itemize} \item the expected level of system smoothness is encoded in $f$ leading to a prior model capable of describing practically any (continuous) input-output relationship; \item the covariance of $f$
+This intrinsic ill-posedness is overcome by the prior \eqref{Priorth}, whose aim is to specify some high-level information about the system.
+In particular, kernel-based (Gaussian) regression is obtained by specifying how quickly the variances $\zeta_k$ decay to zero, so that \begin{itemize} \item the expected level of system smoothness is encoded in $f$ leading to a prior model capable of describing practically any (continuous) input-output relationship; \item the covariance of $f$ given by

 also called kernel, becomes available in closed-form. \end{itemize} Fulfillment of the second point leads to important computational advantages.
-No basis functions need to be stored in memory being all implicitly embedded in $K$, a point related to the so called kernel trick \cite{Scholkopf01b}.
-It allows to efficiently solve a variety of non-linear optimization problems that arise in regression and classification. \\
+No basis functions need to be stored in memory being all implicitly embedded in $K$, a point related to the so-called kernel trick \cite{Scholkopf01b}.
+It allows the efficient solution of a wide variety of nonlinear optimization problems for regression and classification.\\